Nicky Eaden: Playing career

 Eaden was born in Sheffield, and began his playing career with Barnsley as a youngster.
 He was initially not taken on when he left school in 1989, but was given a deal later that year, and turned professional in 1991.
 Manager Mel Machin was critical of the player, and listed him among the players to be released at the end of the 1992–93 season.
 However, he gave Eaden his club and Football League debut as a substitute away to Brentford on 1 May.
 Four days later, Machin pre-empted the board's rumoured intention of sacking him by resigning.
 Eaden started the last match of the season, and the decision to release him was reversed on the recommendation of coach Eric Winstanley.

 Under the management of Viv Anderson and Danny Wilson, Eaden became a regular in the side and contributed to their promotion to the Premiership, but after Barnsley would not meet his wage demands when his contract was due to expire in 2000, he left.
 A proposed move to Bolton Wanderers in late 1999 did not materialise, and Eaden joined First Division club Birmingham City in July 2000 on a free transfer under the Bosman ruling.
 While at Birmingham he played in the 2001 Football League Cup Final and made 29 league appearances in the 2001–02 season as Birmingham were promoted to the Premier League via the play-offs.

 Eaden also had a successful spell with Wigan Athletic, winning promotion from the Second Division and then into the Premier League.

 He joined Nottingham Forest in 2005.
-Despite being successful with most of his previous clubs, caretaker managers Frank Barlow and Ian McParland did not include him in the first matchday squad in the 2006–07 season after an indifferent debut season in the East Midlands, although he had been promoted with every club he had been at prior to joining Forest.
+Despite being successful with most of his previous clubs, manager Colin Calderwood did not include him in the first matchday squad in the 2006–07 season after an indifferent debut season in the East Midlands, although he had been promoted with every club he had been at prior to joining Forest.

 On 31 August 2006, Eaden joined League Two side Lincoln City on loan, initially for a month, which was later extended to the maximum 93-day total.
 He then returned to Forest, but was again loaned to Lincoln in January 2007, this time for the rest of the season.

 Released by Forest, Eaden signed for Halesowen Town of the Southern League, making just one appearance.
 He signed for Solihull Moors of the Conference North in September 2007, and again made a single appearance before leaving, this time for divisional rivals Kettering Town, for whom he made his debut in a 1–1 draw away to Nuneaton Borough on 20 October.